Bentino/scss-autocompile/README.md

 # Sublime Text 3 SCSS Autocompile
+This version has been forked from @khorolets(https://github.com/khorolets) version.
+That version has some bugs when you try to compile an .scss file without parameters the plugin will error.
+So I've created my own version.

 I do like this [less-autocompile package](https://github.com/lohek/less-autocompile) for `Atom`.
 But I don't like Atom too much.
 I wanted that plugin for Sublime Text 3.
-So I've created my own [very first plugin for ST3](https://github.com/khorolets/less-autocompile) inspired by [@lohek](https://github.com/lohek).

 I've switched to SCSS and I've decided to adapt my plugin.
 Here it is.

-**Warning!** My plugin has not been tested well and I can't recommend you to use it till I finish it.
-I'll remove this warning once it is done.
-I've tested in on *macOS* only for now.

 ## Dependencies